cric96/next-steps-ac-ml/README.md

-# Scala cross-platform

-A brief overview of Scala cross platform capabilities.
+# Next steps in Aggregate Computing (AC) and Machine Learning (ML) integration

-- discussion on framework vs. libraries
+A brief discussion on AC + ML:
-- on sbt & scala compiler plugins
-- Scala.js & scala native project example
-- Project showcase
+- Continue the work of Aggregate Computing program sketching
+- Finalize the work of Distribured Schedulers with RL
+- Propose first for of pulvirised architecture + RL (or ML in general)